DrumPants/DrumPants-Bluetooth-LE-Firmware/README.md

 Requires the Broadcom WICED SDK 2.2.0.

-1. Install as a module in the apps directory of the WICED SDK, or just copy it into the `hello_sensor` app directory.
+1. Install as a module in the apps directory of the WICED SDK (or just copy it into the `hello_sensor` app directory (backup first!)).
 2. Create a new make target for it (or use the existing `hello_sensor` target).
 3. Double click the target to install to your dev board.
 For installing to DrumPants, additional steps are needed (see next section)